 The Company has four operating segments: Americas; Asia; Europe; and e-Business.
 Based on the information provided to the Company's chief operating decision-maker ("CODM") for purposes of making decisions about allocating resources and assessing performance and quantitative thresholds, the Company has determined that it has four reportable segments: Americas, Asia, Europe and e-Business.
-During the prior year, the Company had determined that it had three reportable segments: Americas; Asia; and Europe. e-Business was reported as a part of the All Other category in the prior year.
 The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal, finance and public reporting costs, which are not allocated to the Company's reportable segments.
-The Corporate-level balance sheet information includes cash and cash equivalents, trading securities, investments in affiliates, notes payables and other assets and liabilities which are not identifiable to the operations of the Company's operating segments.
+The Corporate-level balance sheet information includes cash and cash equivalents, Trading Securities, investments in affiliates, notes payables and other assets and liabilities which are not identifiable to the operations of the Company's operating segments.
 All significant intra-segment amounts have been eliminated.
 The Company has recently had personnel reductions and facility consolidations, and is undergoing operational changes.
 Therefore, in the future, as the Company evolves, adjustments may be made as to how the Company allocates resources and analyzes performance, which can result in a change to these segments.